dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

    the SNS launch is aborted and the dapp’s control is handed back to you, i.e., to the original developers of the dapp.

-5) **Decentralization sale**: When the sale starts, the sale canister holds the number of SNS tokens that were specified.
-End users can participate in the decentralization sale by transferring ICP tokens to the sale canister.
+5) **decentralization swap**: When the sale starts, the sale canister holds the number of SNS tokens that were specified.
+End users can participate in the decentralization swap by transferring ICP tokens to the sale canister.

-6) **SNS genesis**: When the decentralization sale ends, it is first established whether it was successful, e.g., enough ICP have been collected.
+6) **SNS genesis**: When the decentralization swap ends, it is first established whether it was successful, e.g., enough ICP have been collected.
 If the sale was successful, the exchange rate is determined and all SNS tokens are given to the sale participants in neurons.
 Once all neurons are created, the SNS should be under decentralized control